brocolidata/spreadsheet_extractor/src/README.md

 It allows to define logic on top of all the worksheets of the Source that have similar data.

-A Dataset can have multiple Versions.
+A Dataset can have multiple DataRange, each tied to one version.

-### Version
-A Version represent a particular version of a Dataset.

-A Version is not bind to one file/worksheet but rather multiple worksheets within all the files defined in the Source of the Dataset.

-It allows to define logic on top of all the worksheets that share similar configuration or data.

-A Version can have multiple Tables.

-### Table
+### DataRange
-A Table represent a table/dataframe in a particular worksheet.
+A DataRange represent a table/dataframe in a particular worksheet.

-A Table is bind to a worksheet in a particular file.
+A DataRange is bind to a worksheet in a particular file.

-A Table can be all data in the worksheet or a range within a worksheet.
+A DataRange can be all data in the worksheet or a range within a worksheet.

-It is possible to have multiple Tables in a worksheet.
+It is possible to have multiple DataRanges in a worksheet.

 It allows to define file-level logic.